LearnDash has ample functionality packed into the core, and several extensions to add more features (we’ve built quite a few too!)

 So, you need to create a navigation menu.

-- Create a new menu, let’s call it ‘main menu’
+- Create a new menu, let’s call it the ‘main menu’

 - Add pages you’ve created, for example, home, contact, blog, from the pages list